istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

 Run the following command to see the log:

 {{< text bash >}}
-$ kubectl logs -it PODNAME -c istio-proxy -n NAMESPACE
+$ kubectl logs PODNAME -c istio-proxy -n NAMESPACE
 {{< /text >}}

 In the default access log format, Envoy response flags and Mixer policy status are located after the response code,